sofia-aguirre/express-dynamic-routes/README.md

 * The `npm init` command helps you set up `package.json`, which stores important information about the project.

-* `npm install --save express` tells the Node Package Manager to download and install the Express library for this particular project.
-The `--save` flag lets NPM know that we will be downloading and using `express` for this project and to save it into the project's `package.json`.
+* `npm install  express` tells the Node Package Manager to download and install the Express library for this particular project.
+The `install` command lets NPM know that we will be downloading and using `express` for this project and to save it into the project's `package.json`.

 The above two `npm` commands will be necessary for every new web application that uses Express.
 Other packages can also be installed as above.